Steve from Anchorage, AK asks – “Does my occupation have any affect on the amount I will be paying for auto insurance?”

 The bottom line is that insurance premiums are based on the idea of calculated risk, and auto insurance companies use every relevant aspect of your life when they’re trying to determine what you should pay.

-Lawyers, businessmen, and doctors might pay more than scientists, accountants, and teachers.
+Lawyers, businessmen, and doctors might pay more than scientists, accountants, nurses, and teachers.
 It’s not all about class, education level, and salary.
 Some jobs are more stressful than others; some rob you of sleep more often.
 A pilot, for example, doesn’t have as much stress as a high-powered attorney.
 Some professions are very stable, and they tend to attract people with a very serious, detail-oriented personality type.

 Why Do Car Insurance Companies Charge Higher Premiums For Lower Education and Entry-Level Jobs?